 Look for the harvest date, variety of olive pressed and the estate name.

-A good quality oil (as you might have seen on bottles of Italian wine), will have the marks PDO (Protected Designation of Origin) and PGI (Protected Geographic Origin).
 These labels prove certification, protecting against imitation, and ensure that the olive oil is produced according to strict guidelines, certifying a high standard of production and an excellence of product.

 Colour

-There are many different types of extra virgin olive oil depending on the cultivar, the age of the olive at harvest, the altitude, when it is harvested and how it is pressed.
-So the colour can vary between oils.
+There are many different types of extra virgin olive oil depending on the cultivar, age of the olive at harvest, altitude, when harvested and how the olives are pressed.

 Olive cultivars used for high quality oils can produce oils from shades of yellow to a deep green.